Finite Element Exterior Calculus for Evolution Problems: A Priori Error Estimates for Parabolic Problems

 \section{\emph{A Priori} Error Estimates for Parabolic Problems}

-We extend Thom\'ee's error estimates from Section~\ref{sec:semidisc} to the broader class of elements and arbitrary spatial dimension allowed by FEEC using the abstract framework established in Section~\ref{sec:abs-evol}.
-Let $\Omega\subset\R^n$ and suppose that the kernel of $\Div:H\Lambda^{n-1}\raw H\Lambda^n$ is trivial.\footnote{~The trivial divergence kernel assumption is satisfied by all contractible domains, for instance. } Define the \textbf{Bochner mixed weak parabolic} problem: Given $f\in L^2(I,H^{-1})$ and $g\in L^2$, find~$(u,\sigma):I\raw H\Lambda^n\times H\Lambda^{n-1}$ such that
+We extend Thom\'ee's error estimates from Section~\ref{sec:semidisc} to the broader class of elements and arbitrary spatial dimension allowed by FEEC with Bochner space norms.
+For simplicity, let $\Omega\subset\R^n$ be a contractible domain.
+Define the \textbf{mixed weak parabolic} problem: Given $f,g$, find~$(u,\sigma):I\raw H\Lambda^n\times H\Lambda^{n-1}$ such that